Police Review Panel

 This expert panel has extensive knowledge and policing experience in areas including applications of procedural justice, investigative best practices, bias-based policing and use of force.
 They will conduct a rigorous and completely independent review of the police department.

 The purpose for this review is to identify patterns and practices related to police interactions with the public during investigative stops, searches, arrests, de-escalation and use of force incidents.
 The panel will examine police policies, operational practices, training, documentation, accountability systems, corrective and reporting procedures, and technology applications.
-The review will include substantial interaction and listening sessions with community members, groups, and police personnel.
+The review will include substantial interaction and listening sessions with community members, groups and police personnel.

-Other areas the panel is expected to review include community policing and engagement, Internal Affairs complaints, recruiting, hiring, and promotions, critical incident interactions within the mental health community and interactions with youth.
+Other areas the panel is expected to review include community policing and engagement, Internal Affairs complaints, recruiting, hiring, promotions, critical incident interactions within the mental health community and interactions with youth.

-The panel will be led by Dr. Alex del Carmen and Dr. Theron L. Bowman.
-Both experts, with strong local and national ties, who also have extensive police reform experience.
+The panel will be led by Dr. Alex del Carmen and Dr. Theron L. Bowman, both experts with strong local and national ties who also have extensive police reform experience.

 Other panel members include:

-• Lynda Garcia – Policing Campaign Director, The Leadership Conference on Civil and Human Rights;
+• Lynda Garcia – Policing Campaign Director, The Leadership Conference on Civil and Human Rights.

-• Emily Gunston – Washington Lawyers’ Committee and former USDOJ Civil Rights Division Deputy chief;
+• Emily Gunston – Washington Lawyers’ Committee and former USDOJ Civil Rights Division Deputy Chief.

-• Tom Petroski, JD – former FBI Dallas Chief Legal Counsel;
+• Tom Petroski, JD – Former FBI Dallas Chief Legal Counsel.

-• Jonathan Smith – Washington Lawyers' Committee and former USDOJ Civil Rights Division Chief;
+• Jonathan Smith – Washington Lawyers' Committee and former USDOJ Civil Rights Division Chief.

-• Marcia Thompson, Esq. – law enforcement and civil rights attorney and consultant;
+• Marcia Thompson, Esq. – Law enforcement and civil rights attorney and consultant.

 • Dr. Rita Watkins – Executive Director of the Law Enforcement Management Institute of Texas.

-City Manager Cooke will present the recommendations to City Council at the Tuesday, November 12 City Council Work Session.
-Following presentation to the City Council and residents, City Manager Cooke will place a resolution to approve the creation of the panel on the Tuesday, November 19 City Council meeting agenda.
-The panel’s review process will begin immediately upon finalization of the contracts with each individual or entity.
-The review is expected to continue for several months, with regular updates, reports and recommendations on changes and improvements.
+City Manager Cooke presented the recommendations to City Council at the Tuesday, Nov.
+12, City Council Work Session.
+Following presentation to the Council and residents, Cooke placed a resolution to approve the creation of the panel on the Tuesday, Nov.
+19, City Council meeting agenda.

 All reports and updates will be posted online at fortworthtexas.gov/FWPDReview.